mileeme/hello/README.md

 As a design lead for Coursera's Coach/GenAI team, I design AI-powered experiences that transform how people learn and achieve their goals while empowering teams to build innovative AI solutions that put users first.

-Recently, I led the design of Coach - Coursera's first AI learning assistant (Launched to general availability in Q2 2024).
-I'm now focused on building the future of learning.
+Recently, I led the design of Coach, Coursera's first AI learning assistant (Launched to general availability in Q2 2024) and GenAI platform library of features that has been used to build 6+ applications on Coursera.
+Now, I'm focused on building the future of learning.

 ## Favorite Technologies and Tools
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=JavaScript&logoColor=white&color=0F2976)